 While both SoK and survey papers may involve summarizing existing research, the key difference is that an SoK paper provides a more structured and insightful overview, which might also involve new experiments to replicate and compare previous solutions.
 For examples, please see the list of SoK papers that recently appeared at the IEEE Symposium on Security and Privacy at https://oaklandsok.github.io/.

-Authors of all submissions must consider the ethics of their work even if, a priori, they do not think that this section on ethical considerations applies to them.
+Authors of all submissions must consider and discuss the ethics of their work even if, a priori, they do not think that this section on ethical considerations applies to them.

 Without sufficient precautions, research endeavors can lead to negative outcomes.
 People or other entities, like companies, might experience negative outcomes during the research process itself, immediately after the research is published, or in the future.
 These negative outcomes might be in the form of tangible harms (e.g., financial loss or exposure to psychologically disturbing content).
 Or, these negative outcomes could be violations of human rights even if there are no directly tangible harms (e.g., the violation of a participants' right to informed consent or the violation of users' right to privacy via the study of data that users expect and desire to be private).
 Further, due to the complexity of today's computing systems, people could experience these negative outcomes either directly or indirectly in unexpected ways (see The Menlo Report).